jnk-cons/easy-rscp/README.md

 easy-rscp is an INOFFICIAL library written in Kotlin (fully Java compatible) for accessing E3DC home power plants.

+If you are looking for a TypeScript or JavaScript library, take a look at [easy-rscp-js](https://github.com/jnk-cons/easy-rscp-js).

 E3DC is a brand of HagerEnergy Gmbh ([website](https://www.e3dc.com/)).
 I have nothing to do with the company, except that I own a home power plant from E3DC and wanted to include it in my SmartHome.
 This "desire" gave birth to easy-rscp.

 ## Getting started